albbaous/Dissertation/README.md

 - ``-dbtype`` Sets the type of database to be made.
 Here it is ``nucl`` for "nucleotide"

-- ``-parse-seqids`` Indicates that the sequence IDs from the FASTA file should be included in the database

 - ``-title`` Defines the title of the database.
 Here it is ``combined``

 - ``-out`` Sets the output directory